Rope Links

 - Excellent UV resistance

 - Polyester is slightly stronger than Nylon.
-However there is no strength loss when wet.
+Unlike nylon it does not lose strength when wet.

 - Low Stretch